LearnToRunFast/CS_Notes/DesigningDataIntensiveApplications/DesigningDataIntensiveApplications.md

 - If *r* < *n*, we can still process reads if a node is unavailable.
 - With *n* = 3, *w* = 2, *r* = 2 we can tolerate one unavailable node.
 - With *n* = 5, *w* = 3, *r* = 3 we can tolerate two unavailable nodes.
 This case is illustrated in Figure 5-11.
 - Normally, reads and writes are always sent to all *n* replicas in parallel.
-The parameters *w* and *r* determine how many nodes we wait for—i.e., how many of the *n* nodes need to report success before we consider the read or write to be successful.
+The parameters *w* and *r* determine how many nodes we wait for.
+  - i.e., how many of the *n* nodes need to report success before we consider the read or write to be successful.

+- If fewer than the required *w* or *r* nodes are available, writes or reads return an error.

 ![image-20210125152613542](Asserts/DesigningDataIntensiveApplications/image-20210125152613542.png)

-If fewer than the required *w* or *r* nodes are available, writes or reads return an error.
-A node could be unavailable for many reasons: because the node is down (crashed, powered down), due to an error executing the operation (can’t write because the disk is full), due to a network interruption between the client and the node, or for any number of other reasons.
-We only care whether the node returned a successful response and don’t need to distinguish between different kinds of fault.

-##### Limitations of Quorum Consistency
+### Limitations of Quorum Consistency

 If you have *n* replicas, and you choose *w* and *r* such that *w* + *r* > *n*, you can generally expect every read to return the most recent value written for a key.
 This is the case because the set of nodes to which you’ve written and the set of nodes from which you’ve read must overlap.
 That is, among the nodes you read there must be at least one node with the latest value (illustrated in Figure 5-11).

 Often, *r* and *w* are chosen to be a majority (more than *n*/2) of nodes, because that ensures *w* + *r* > *n* while still tolerating up to *n*/2 node failures.

-But quorums are not necessarily majorities—it only matters that the sets of nodes used by the read and write operations overlap in at least one node.
-Other quorum assignments are possible, which allows some flexibility in the design of distributed algorithms.
+- But quorums are not necessarily majorities—it only matters that the sets of nodes used by the read and write operations overlap in at least one node.
+- Other quorum assignments are possible, which allows some flexibility in the design of distributed algorithms.

 You may also set *w* and *r* to smaller numbers, so that *w* + *r* ≤ *n* (i.e., the quorum condition is not satisfied).
 In this case, reads and writes will still be sent to *n* nodes, but a smaller number of successful responses is required for the operation to succeed.

-With a smaller *w* and *r* you are more likely to read stale values, because it’s more likely that your read didn’t include the node with the latest value. **On the upside, this configuration allows lower latency and higher availability**: if there is a network interruption and many replicas become unreachable, there’s a higher chance that you can continue processing reads and writes.
-Only after the number of reachable replicas falls below *w* or *r* does the database become unavailable for writing or reading, respectively.
+With a smaller *w* and *r* you are more likely to read stale values, because it’s more likely that your read didn’t include the node with the latest value.

+- On the upside, this configuration allows lower latency and higher availability: if there is a network interruption and many replicas become unreachable, there’s a higher chance that you can continue processing reads and writes.
+- Only after the number of reachable replicas falls below *w* or *r* does the database become unavailable for writing or reading, respectively.

 However, even with *w* + *r* > *n*, there are likely to be edge cases where stale values are returned.
 These depend on the implementation, but possible scenarios include: